paulrobertlloyd/paulrobertlloyd-v3/_posts/articles/2002-06-01-dissertation-5.markdown

 Being a public television service paid for by the people and so not littered with advertising, as well as an institution with a rich history entwined with the nations, it is seen as impartial and trustworthy, innovative and the gold-standard in television.
 The image it projects is in some ways, a reflection of us and our country and this importance means it has an image that is not to be meddled with lightly.

-Whilst BBC1's slightly wooden and stayed <abbr title="Computer Originated World">COW</abbr> ident was popular, BBC2's hadn't managed to keep pace with the changing programming of the channel and was perceived as boring and snobbish, and summed up with a predominately grey ident.
+Whilst BBC1's slightly wooden and stayed COW ident was popular, BBC2's hadn't managed to keep pace with the changing programming of the channel and was perceived as boring and snobbish, and summed up with a predominately grey ident.
 Furthermore, the two channels had no consistency between them or any of their own promotions, and their identities didn't transfer well to print.

 In 1990, Martin Lambie-Nairn -- a former employee of the BBC's in-house graphics department during the 1960's -- was brought in to refresh the identities of both channels.